flathub/flathub/README.md

 Reminders for later consideration.

+- TODO: Check if we can integrate with NetworkManager.
+This feature is now disabled.
+- TODO: Figure out if we can be selective with persisting if `Mailbox` directories can be created at arbitrary locations.
+Otherwise transition to exposing full home directory.
 - TODO: Recommendations for `error: 'org.claws-mail.Claws-Mail' is not a valid application name: Only last name segment can contain -`
 - TODO?
 Extract bogofilter as shared-module? (shared with Evolution)
 - TODO?
 Extract gdata as shared-module? (shared with Evolution)